rdalkire/computercraft-programs/README.md

 computercraft-programs
 ======================

-Lua scripts for computercraft, dan200's minecraft mod.
+Lua scripts for [computercraft](http://www.computercraft.info/), dan200's minecraft mod.

 ## The Turtle Apps
-So far, all the focus of this work has been for the robot; you can find the programs and other useful files under the turtleApps/src directory.
+So far, all the focus of this work has been for the robot; you can find the programs and other files under the turtleApps/src directory, for food-farming, block-making and obby-making.

-Script farm.lua is there to plant and harvest the basic food crops.

-The sortAndBlock.lua script is for quickly making blocks from a mix of blockable and non-blockable items.

-<TODO> Obby Miner:

 ## The Operation Manuals, Launchers, Test Stubs and Harnesses